Annual Meeting

 Judith E. McKinlay Memorial Essay Prize

-The inaugural Judith E. McKinlay Memorial Essay Prize of $400 will be awarded to a postgraduate student essay as determined by the ANZABS Executive Committee.
+The Judith E. McKinlay Memorial Essay Prize of $400 will be awarded to a postgraduate student essay as determined by the ANZABS Executive Committee.
 It will be awarded at the conference.

 Prize Eligibility